StanfordSpezi/SpeziFHIR/README.md

 For more information, please refer to the [API documentation](https://swiftpackageindex.com/StanfordSpezi/SpeziFHIR/documentation).

-## The Spezi Template Application

-The [Spezi Template Application](https://github.com/StanfordSpezi/SpeziTemplateApplication) provides a great starting point and example using the Spezi FHIR Standard.

 ## Contributing

 Contributions to this project are welcome.
 Please make sure to read the [contribution guidelines](https://github.com/StanfordSpezi/.github/blob/main/CONTRIBUTING.md) and the [contributor covenant code of conduct](https://github.com/StanfordSpezi/.github/blob/main/CODE_OF_CONDUCT.md) first.